himadhar/h-grid/README.md

     paginateControl: 'dropdown', //pagination can be a dropdown or a pagination-controller with a list of numbers ['dropdown', 'buttons']
     paginateClassPrefix: 'paginateController', //class of the pagination controller if its a dropdown
     includeSerialNumber: true, //set as false if serial number column is not required
+    editableTableRows: false, // if the entire table's rows data are to be edited
+    editableRowData: {}, // this is an object of data who's keys resemble the header array and the value are either true or false based on their values

 ####containers
     tableClass: 'hGridContainer', // class for the table